-- (2) As required by Protocol Section 18.2.8, Adjustments and Changes to Load Profile Development, ERCOT shall respond to the request within 60 days.
+- (1) Requests for changes may be submitted to ERCOT at any time.
+Within two Business Days of receiving the request, ERCOT shall reply to the submitter indicating that the request has been received. - (2) As required by Protocol Section 18.2.8, Adjustments and Changes to Load Profile Development, ERCOT shall respond to the request within 60 days.
 This period does not include the time required to analyze and render the final decision of the request.
-The response shall indicate: - (a) Whether the request is complete; - (b) The date by which a recommendation on the request is expected to be ready and available to the requestor; - (c) The date by which the recommendation is expected to be presented to the Profiling Working Group (PWG); and - (d) The best guess time the requested change is expected to be implemented (ready for Settlement), if approved. - Ouring ERCOT's evaluation of the request, ERCOT may request supplemental information determined to be important to justifying the new segment. - (4) The requester is not required to provide supplemental information for an otherwise complete request.
-If ERCOT determines that supplemental information

-- is important, failure to provide this information may be considered as a weakness in the support for the request. - (5) A requestor may, at their discretion, submit a Load Profile Segment change request with supporting information and documentation, which includes all the criteria listed in Section 12.6, Information Required with Request for Change, except for providing Load research sample data of sufficient quality to support the request.
+The response shall indicate: - (a) Whether the request is complete; - (b) The date by which a recommendation on the request is expected to be ready and available to the requestor; - (c) The date by which the recommendation is expected to be presented to the Profiling Working Group (PWG); and - (d) The best guess time the requested change is expected to be implemented (ready for Settlement), if approved. - (3) During ERCOT's evaluation of the request, ERCOT may request supplemental information determined to be important to justifying the new segment. - (4) The requester is not required to provide supplemental information for an otherwise complete request.
+If ERCOT determines that supplemental information is important, failure to provide this information may be considered as a weakness in the support for the request. - (5) A requestor may, at their discretion, submit a Load Profile Segment change request with supporting information and documentation, which includes all the criteria listed in Section 12.6, Information Required with Request for Change, except for providing Load research sample data of sufficient quality to support the request.
 In this case, the requestor shall indicate that the request is for conditional approval. - (6) Upon completion of the review outlined in Section 12.8, Evaluation of the Request, ERCOT shall make a recommendation to the PWG regarding conditional approval.
-If the recommendation is to grant conditional approval, then ERCOT shall specify the requirements for additional Load research sampling and the specific and objective criteria to be met by the analysis of the Load research data collected with the additional sampling to meet the requirements for final approval. - (7) According to Protocol Section 18.2.9, ERCOT shall provide appropriate notice to all Market Participants prior to implementation of any change.
+If the recommendation is to grant conditional approval, then ERCOT shall specify the requirements for additional Load research sampling and the specific and objective criteria to be met by the analysis of the Load research data collected with the additional sampling to meet the requirements for final approval. - (7) According to Protocol Section 18.2.8, ERCOT shall provide appropriate notice to all Market Participants prior to implementation of any change.
 Load Profile ID changes to each Electric Service Identifier (ESI ID) shall be made in accordance with Section 9.2, Processes to Change Load Profile ID Assignments.